 - Genital illnesses, such as premature ejaculation, sperm delivery issues; some developmental disabilities, such as cystic fibrosis; medical problems, such as testicular blockage; or impairment or harm to the reproductive organ.

 - Overexposure and radiation of some environmental conditions, such as toxins and other chemicals.
-Fertility can also be impaired by smoking cigarettes, alcohol, marijuana, anabolic steroids, and taking drugs to control bacterial infections, elevated blood pressure, and depression.
+Cigarette smoking, alcohol, marijuana, anabolic steroids, or other drugs controlling infections; antihypertensive, or antidepressants can also impair fertility.
 Frequent sun exposure, such as in saunas or hot tubs, can increase body temperature and can affect the production of sperm.

 - Harm associated with and treatment of cancer, including radiation or chemotherapy.
 Cancer therapy can inhibit the development of sperm, often seriously.